 The Company has an unfunded, non-qualified Salary Continuation Plan for senior executive officers and certain other key officers of the Company, which provides additional compensation benefits upon retirement for a period of at least 15 years.
 Future compensation under the Plan is earned by the employees for services rendered through retirement and vests over a period of 12 to 32 years.
-In 2015, the Company entered into Salary Continuation agreements with three officers of the Bank.
-The Company purchased company owned life insurance (COLI) policies on the life of the officers in connection with the Salary Continuation agreements.
-Life insurance premium expense totaled \$43,000 for the insurance policies purchased.
-The Company accrues for the salary continuation liability based on anticipated years of service and vesting schedules provided under the Plan.
+As of December 31, 2019, the Company maintains a total of 11 Salary Continuation agreements.

 The Company's current benefit liability is determined based upon vesting and the present value of the benefits at a corresponding discount rate.
 The discount rate used is an equivalent rate for highquality investment-grade bonds with lives matching those of the service periods remaining for the salary continuation contracts, which averages approximately 20 years.
-At December 31, 2018 and 2017, \$4,141,000 and \$4,084,000, respectively, had been accrued to date, based on a discounted cash flow using an average discount rate of 3.66% and 3.04%, respectively, and is included in other liabilities on the consolidated balance sheets.
-In connection with the implementation of the Salary Continuation Plans, the Company purchased single premium universal life insurance policies on the life of each of the key employees covered under the Plan.
-The Company is the owner and beneficiary of these insurance policies.
-The cash surrender value of the policies was \$7,199,000 and \$6,817,000 at December 31, 2018 and 2017, respectively, and is included on the consolidated balance sheet in cash surrender value of life insurance.
-Income on these policies, net of expense, totaled approximately \$477,000, \$485,000, and \$465,000 for the years ended December 31, 2018, 2017, and 2016, respectively.
-Although the Plan is unfunded, the Company intends to utilize the proceeds of such policies to settle the Plan obligations.
-Under Internal Revenue Service regulations, the life insurance policies are the property of the Company and are available to satisfy the Company's general creditors.
+At December 31, 2019 and 2018, \$4,516,000 and \$4,141,000, respectively, had been accrued to date, based on a discounted cash flow using an average discount rate of 2.43% and 3.66%, respectively, and is included in other liabilities on the consolidated balance sheets.
+Salary continuation expense is included in salaries and benefits expense, and totaled \$272,000 and \$254,000 for the years ended December 31, 2019 and 2018, respectively.